The Penalties listed above apply even for a first offense!

 Note: the motor vehicle pedigree of the law for leaving the scene of an accident in NJ only requires knowledge on the part of the suspect

 that he was involved in an accident which can be presumed if damage to any vehicle is over $250.00.
-However in a criminal violation for
+In the criminal charge the

 D. Merger and Sentencing - No Presumption Against Incarceration Applies to Leaving the Scene of an Accident Charges